weizh888/PokeAlarmWiki/Home.md

 '-d', '--debug', - Debug Mode, allows extra output to console

-'-tf', '--time_fix', - Apply time_fix offset native/local times.
-Use for outdated versions of PokemonGo-Map
+'-sl', '--skip_lured', - Do not alert for a lured Pokemon.

 ## Common Problems